chrisvm/cassave/deps/DEPENDENCIES.md

     # sync all depends
     gclient sync

-    # build v8 files (parameter for 2 cores pc's, adjust to your specs)
+    # build v8 files ("-j 2" parameter for a 2 core pc, adjust to your specs)
     make x64.release -j 2